Classic Rwanda – more than just gorillas

 One of Africa's safest and friendliest of capitals Kigali has a pleasant, tropical location - launch point for gorilla safarisRead More

-Within the Albertine Rift Lake Kivu is one of the great lakes of Africa on the border between the DRC and Rwanda in the Albertine RiftRead More
+Within the Albertine Rift Lake Kivu is one of the great lakes of Africa in the Albertine RiftRead More

 Parc national des Volcans or Virunga National Park was Africa's first national park and classified a world heritage site in 1979Read More